whynotearth/BrowTricks/.github/pull_request_template.md

 Put an `x` in the brackets for the type(s) of PR this is.
 You may tick more than one.

-- [ ] Bug Fix
+[ ] Bug Fix
-- [ ] Refactor
+[ ] Refactor
-- [ ] New Feature
+[ ] New Feature
-- [ ] Update to Existing Feature
+[ ] Update to Existing Feature
-- [ ] Other (state below)
+[ ] Other (state below)

 # Description

-*For Bug Fixes:* What was the root cause?
+**For Bug Fixes:** What was the root cause?
 How do your changes fix the bug effectively?

-*For Refactors:* What are we refactoring and why?
+**For Refactors:** What are we refactoring and why?
 How do your changes address this need for refactoring?

-*For New Features:* What feature are we adding?
+**For New Features:** What feature are we adding?
 Explain your technical approach to doing this.

-*For Feature Updates:* What feature are we updating?
+**For Feature Updates:** What feature are we updating?
 Explain your technical approach to doing this.

+**For Other:** State what 'type' of PR yours is and elaborate on the PR's technical content.

 # How to Test/Reproduce